 The problem is further exasperated when there is background noise, even just a kettle or especially when in a noisy restaurant or café.
 As we get older, regular hearing tests should be apart of our health care routine.
 Hearing loss can come on so gradually that we sometimes fail to notice the signs.

 If you experience any of these problems regularly, it may well be a good time to have a professional evaluation.
 The good news is that a full hearing test with an audiologist is easy, pain-free and you can book one in any of our Imperial Hearing Centres.
 Our friendly team are ready to help and guide you, whenever you are ready, to get you hearing clearly once again.

 Depending on your results of your consultation, we offer hearing aid fittings and servicing, working with some of the best hearing aid manufactures.
 We also offer Tinnitus treatment and various aftercare services.

 We have centres across the South West, South and Midlands.
-Get in touch with our team to book your free hearing test.
+Get in touch with our team to book your hearing test.